ktaylor63/southeast/site/content/news/salazar-unveils-special-edition-duck-stamp-cachet-public-can-purchase-to-support-gulf-wildlife-refuges.md

     - Florida
     - Gulf
     - 'National Wildlife Refuge System'
-updated: 'April 21st, 2017'
+updated: 'November 7th, 2017'
 ---

-**MEMPHIS, TN** &mdash; Secretary of the Interior Ken Salazar today unveiled a special edition Federal Duck Stamp envelope, or cachet, which hunters, birding enthusiasts, stamp collectors and other conservationists, can purchase for $25 -- or $10 more than the cost of a regular Duck Stamp &mdash; to help conservation efforts in the Gulf of Mexico.
+**Memphis, Tennessee** &mdash; Secretary of the Interior Ken Salazar today unveiled a special edition Federal Duck Stamp envelope, or cachet, which hunters, birding enthusiasts, stamp collectors and other conservationists, can purchase for $25 -- or $10 more than the cost of a regular Duck Stamp &mdash; to help conservation efforts in the Gulf of Mexico.
 The funds will be used to acquire wetlands for inclusion in national wildlife refuges along the Gulf Coast.

 “When the Dust Bowl of the 1930s destroyed many wetlands, our nation’s sportsmen lobbied Congress to support the creation of the Duck Stamp for wetland acquisition and conservation,” Salazar said.
 “Today, the wildlife of the Gulf Coast faces new threats – from the current oil spill to disappearing wetlands – that we must rise to confront.
 This special edition duck stamp cachet will provide hunters and other conservationists the opportunity to once again go beyond the call of duty by conserving disappearing wetlands for generations to come.”